|Social Security Disability Benefits

 - Obtain medical records

 - File your Appeal if you get denied benefits

-What is the difference between Disability and SSI?
+What is the difference between Social Security Disability (SSDI) and

-designed to help aged, blind, and disabled people, who have limited income and resources
+which is designed to help aged, blind, and disabled people, who have limited

 Disability Process Stages

 The process of applying for Social Security Disability benefits, starts with you filing